radyballs69/laravue-breeze-api-authentication/README.md

 ## About Project

-LaraveL Breeze API & Vue 3 Authentication with Pinia and Tailwind CSS.
+Laravel Breeze API & Vue 3 Authentication with Pinia and Tailwind CSS.

 ### Project Folders